scoir/user-login-code-challenge/README.md

 1. Within reason, treat your solution as if it would become a production system.
 1. If you have any questions, feel free to contact us at code_challenge@scoir.com

-## Assignment
-Using a JavaScript framework of your choice (preferably [React](https://reactjs.org/)), create a simple login screen that allows users to enter their username and password and submit the login form to a backend process.

-Using [GoLang](https://go.dev/), create a backend that processes the login information and checks if the username and password are valid.
-If the login information is valid, the backend should return a success message to the user.
-If the login information is invalid, the backend should return an error message that is displayed to the user.